 - 1. Call to Order

 - 2. Certification of Notice and Quorum

 - 3. Review and approval of Minutes of the Previous Meeting held on February 21, 2024

 - 4. Message of the Chairman

 - 5. Annual Report of the President and Approval of the 2023 Audited Financial Statements

 - 6. Amendment of Articles of Incorporation

 - a.
 Amendment of the Primary Purpose

 - b.
 Amendment of the Principal Place of Business

+- 7. Approval of the Waiver to Conduct a Rights or Public Offering in Relation to the Additional Listing of Additional Common Shares from the Conversion of Advances to Equity Transaction

-- 7. Election of Directors and Independent Directors
+- 8. Election of Directors and Independent Directors

-- 8. Appointment of External Auditor
+- 9. Appointment of External Auditor

-- 9. Ratification of Previous Acts of the Directors and Management
+- 10. Ratification of Previous Acts of the Directors and Management

-- 10. Other Matters
+- 11. Other Matters

-- 11. Adjournment
+- 12. Adjournment